- What happens without a VPN

 If you spend a long time on the web, you will eventually know how vulnerable your devices can be from malware infections.
 Whether it be clicking on a link from a phishing email, opening a search result, or just visiting a website, there is always a risk that your devices may be infected by malware.
 And if this happens, the damages may be irreparable, some of which can be identity theft, encryption of your computer files, and leak of your personal information.

-Besides encrypting your web traffic, some VPN providers include a feature in your subscription package that protects your devices from malware.
+Besides encrypting your web traffic, companies that provide some of the best VPN service for PCs and mobile phones offer a feature in your subscription package that protects your devices from malware.
 For example, NordVPN has the CyberSec feature that blocks websites known to host malware, protects your devices from being zombified in a botnet scheme, and hides ads on websites you visit.

 Free versus paid VPN